chroma-core/chroma/README.md

 ```

 ### Sqlite
-Sqlite saves it's db to `todo.db` in the backend directory.
+Sqlite saves it's db to `chroma.db` in the backend directory.

 You can view this directly in terminal if you want to.
 ```
 cd backend
 sqlite3
-.open todo.db
+.open chroma.db
-select * from todo;
+select * from chroma;
 .exit
 ```